Harshadsonar/Github-Listing-Page/README.md

 When user searches for his repository at that time also loader is shown and when user has searched for his Github account repositories then while fetching data loader will be shown.
 Wherever API calls are made, then loader will be shown.

-Also in the bottom of the page user can switch between pages from 1 to 10 which will show 100 repositories data in which one page contains 10 repositories.
+Also at the bottom of the page in pagination user can switch between pages from 1 to 10 which will show 100 repositories data in which one page contains 10 repositories.

 This page is completed made using HTML, CSS and JAVASCRIPT.